Skip to main content

 (2) Academic administrative procedures pertaining to paragraph (D)(1)(b) of this rule.

-(a) With concurrence from the faculty member and the department chairperson, the academic dean or the associate vice president of the extended university may invoke sanctions specified in paragraph (D)(1)(b) of this rule.
+(a) With concurrence from the faculty member and the department chairperson, the academic dean or the vice president of the regional campuses may invoke sanctions specified in paragraph (D)(1)(b) of this rule.

-(b) The recommendation for sanction, paragraph (D)(1)(b)(iii) of this rule, is made by the academic dean or the associate vice president for the extended university who forwards it to the provost, who must approve it and forward it to the president, who must approve it and forward it to the board of trustees for approval.
+(b) The recommendation for sanction, paragraph (D)(1)(b)(iii) of this rule, is made by the academic dean or the vice president for the regional campuses who forwards it to the provost, who must approve it and forward it to the president, who must approve it and forward it to the board of trustees for approval.

 (3) Procedures pertaining to paragraph (D)(2) of this rule (non-academic, disciplinary sanctions).